TrellixVulnTeam/Web-Projects_19RM/DuaApp/README.md

-Dua Application where the user can update a status and comment on every other status availble online.
+Dua Application where the user can update a status and comment on every other status available online.
 Login/Signup required.

 Link: